-Etsy shoppers tend to buy handcrafted items such as wall décor, furniture, clothing, and jewelry.
+Etsy shoppers buy handcrafted items such as wall décor, furniture, clothing, and jewelry.
 ArtFire and Saatchi Art tend to have a broader appeal, making them suitable for painters and sculptors.

 Amazon and Shopify are not traditional choices for artists but provide other advantages.
 Shopify includes a payment gateway, which you can integrate with your website.
-This can simplify the process of setting up payments on your site without using a third-party payment gateway provider.
+This can simplify setting up payments on your site without using a third-party payment gateway provider.

 Amazon only allows art involving certain mediums.
 For example, you cannot sell 3D art such as sculptures.
 However, painters and craftspeople may use the Amazon marketplace to expose their work to a wider audience.

 8. Creating Social Media Business Profiles

 Social media is one of the most powerful tools for targeting customers, as almost everyone uses at least one social media platform.

 Facebook stands out as the most used platform with the most diverse demographics.
 You can reach almost any type of buyer on Facebook.
 Instagram is owned by Facebook and tends to skew to a younger audience.